Allyson Swaby: Club career

-Swaby began her first journey into European football in 2018, moving to Icelandic third-division football team Fjarðab/Höttur/Leiknir for a short spell.
+Swaby began her first journey into European football in 2018, moving to Icelandic third-division football team Fjarðab/Höttur/Leiknir.

 Swaby would gain a total of 12 appearances and 5 goals in all competitions during her brief stay in Iceland, before the Jamaican international defender caught the interest of Roma coach Betty Bavagnoli.
 The Italian club signed Swaby as a late, mid-season arrival to boost their squad in Roma's inaugural season of top-flight Italian football.

-During the 2018-19 Serie A season, Swaby soon rose through the ranks from a Roma squad player to a regular first-eleven defender who could play either at centre-back or full-back for her club.
+During the 2018–19 Serie A season, Swaby soon rose through the ranks from a Roma squad player to a regular first-eleven defender who could play either at centre-back or full-back for her club.
 She capped off her first season with Roma by appearing in the 2019 World Cup for Jamaica.

 In her second season with Roma, Swaby's influence on Roma's backline continued to rise along with the consistency in her performances as she became one of the most regular players in the Roma squad.
 The club relied on Swaby's consistency to form different defensive partnerships with several names such as Federica Di Criscio, Petronella Ekroth and Tecla Pettenuzzo.
-Roma recognised Swaby's role in the club's growth by making her one of the first Roma players to sign a multi-year contract with the Giallorosse on March 4, 2020.
+Roma recognised Swaby's role in the club's growth by making her one of the first Roma players to sign a multi-year contract with the Giallorosse on 4 March 2020.
+Swaby temporarily stepped away from Roma in early 2020 due to the COVID-19 pandemic.

 During her third season with Roma, Swaby was joined by new January 2021 signing Elena Linari at the heart of Roma's defence.
-The duo went on to reduce Roma's goals-conceded-per-game rate in the second half of the 2020-21 season.
-On May 30, 2001, Swaby helped Roma keep a clean sheet and win their first major trophy on the women's side of football when Roma defeated AC Milan on penalties in the Coppa Italia final.
+The duo went on to reduce Roma's goals-conceded-per-game rate in the second half of the 2020–21 season.
+On 30 May 2021, Swaby helped Roma keep a clean sheet and win their first major trophy on the women's side of football when Roma defeated AC Milan on penalties in the Coppa Italia final.

-On December 21, 2021, it was announced that Swaby would join National Women's Soccer League expansion side Angel City FC following the completion of the Supercoppa Italiana in January 2022.
+On 21 December 2021, National Women's Soccer League expansion side Angel City FC announced that Swaby would join the team following the completion of the Supercoppa Italiana in January 2022.
+Swaby announced that the move was meant to bring her closer to her family.
+She signed a two-year contract with an option to extend.

-On January 26, 2023, Angel City announced that Swaby would be joining Paris Saint-Germain on a six-month loan.
-On January 30, PSG confirmed the loan until June 2023.
+On 26 January 2023, Angel City announced that Swaby would be joining Paris Saint-Germain on a six-month loan.
+On 30 January, PSG confirmed the loan until June 2023.

+Upon Swaby's return from World Cup duty, Angel City transferred her to AC Milan.
+Her contract runs through June 2026.

+On 30 January 2025, Crystal Palace signed Swaby from AC Milan for an undisclosed fee.
+Her contract runs until June 2027.
+She made her debut on 11 February, starting in a 2-0 win over Newcastle United in the FA Cup fifth round.